Health Institute Sheila Shea MA - Director - 520-325-9686 Colon

 The number of sessions varies from person to person depending

-on your goals, medical and intestinal background, and current
+on goals, medical and intestinal background, and current lifestyle

-lifestyle and intestinal state.
-I review the Health Questionnaire
+and intestinal state.
+I review the Health Questionnaire with

-with you, answer your questions, give you the session and offer
+you, answer your questions, give you the session and offer my

-my feedback.
+feedback.
 You choose your course of sessions.
+Some people feel

 24 Hour Cancellation Is Required for Any Appointment or